gareth-24/capstone/capstone-proposal.md

 * 1:15: Research stripe api for payments
 * 1:45: Configure stripe project and test card for payments
 * 2:25: WIP: Bugfixing stripe checkout and payments with hosted site
+* 3:20: WIP: Checkout button successfully redirects to stripe payment, but there is a "Webhook Error: No signatures found matching the expected signature for payload."

 ## Helpful Resources and Links: